Ferlab-Ste-Justine/ferload-client-cli/README.md

 Retrieve user credentials                          ✅

 Retrieve Ferload download link(s)                  ✅

+The total expected average download size will be 4 GB do you agree ? [yes]:

 FIL0000010 [##################################################]      0 /      0 MB (100%) 📦
 FIL0000002 [##################################################]    125 /    125 MB (100%) 📦